Google Directory, LDAP, AD, GAL: Choose the Right Architecture

 How to Ensure the Contact Information From the Directory is Pulled Into Google Workspace?

 Let’s say a new hire must start tomorrow.
-You add this user to your directory: You set an email address, you add a phone number, the birth date, job title, department, location, etc.
+You add this user to your directory.
+Then, you set an email address, you add a phone number, birth date, job title, department, location, etc.

-Now, you want that a new account/mailbox with the address you mentioned automatically gets an email address in Google workspace, and all their colleagues can find the photo, phone number, location, etc of this new colleague in their phone, their Gmail, their Google contact, etc.
+Now, you want a new account/mailbox with the address you mentioned automatically gets an email address in Google Workspace.
+At the same time, all their colleagues can find the photo, phone number, location, etc. of this new colleague in their phone, their Gmail, their Google contact, etc.

 The first thing to do is to synchronize the LDAP/Active Directory with the Google Workspace domain using GWDS (Google Workspace Directory Sync)